What is Gift Aid?

 I am not a taxpayer but my partner is, and our donations are made jointly.
 Are our gifts still eligible?

 Yes, your gifts are still eligible for Gift Aid, but we need your personal details separately for our records.
-Please contact our Supporter Helpdesk on 0300 330 1234.
-They will either confirm these details with you or send you a special form to fill in.
+Please contact our Supporter Helpdesk on 0300 330 1234 and they will send you a special form to fill in.

-What about money paid under my existing deed of covenant?
+What about money paid under an old deed of covenant?

-Can I use Charities Aid Foundation vouchers to make Gift Aid donations?
+Can I use Charities Aid Foundation (or similar agency) vouchers to make Gift Aid donations?

-Shelter cannot reclaim tax on donations made through the Charities Aid Foundation as the tax has already been reclaimed for you.
-However, we would be grateful if you could complete and return the declaration form anyway so that any donations that you have not made from your CAF account or might make directly to us can be tax-effective as well.
+Shelter cannot reclaim tax on donations made through the Charities Aid Foundation (or similar agencies) as the tax has already been reclaimed for you.
+However, we would be grateful if you could complete and return a Gift Aid declaration anyway so that any donations that you have not made from your CAF account can be tax-effective as well.

 What if I have agreed to Gift Aid to another charity?